-Some people with IBS find they are overly sensitive to fat, so find a low fat diet really helps.
-On the other hand a lot of IBS sufferers find a high fat diet (otherwise known as a ketogenic diet) works better for their digestive system.
+Some people with IBS find they are overly sensitive to fat, so finding a low fat diet really helps.
+On the other hand, a lot of IBS sufferers find a high-fat diet (otherwise known as a ketogenic diet) works better for their digestive system.

 Experiment and see, if you eat a lot of healthy fat (like avocado, oily fish, olive oil, coconut oil, etc) does your IBS get better or worse?

 16) LOW FIBER OR HIGH FIBER

 You won’t be surprised to hear that the amount of fiber eaten can affect your digestion.
 But considering how much we link fiber to regular digestion, fiber is rarely focused on in the IBS fight.

 So it’s worth experimenting whether your digestion likes or doesn’t like a lot of fiber.
 Plus the type of fiber (soluble or insoluble) can make a big difference as well so experiment further.

 Maybe it seemed that your body wasn’t very happy with you eating plenty of fiber, but it might only be insoluble fiber your body isn’t keen on!
 So make sure you do plenty of experiments.